hiveot/hub/core/authn/README.md

 ## Status

-This service is reworked for use with NATS.
+This service is alpha but functional.

 ## Scope